gagneurlab/MMSplice_MTSplice/VEP_plugin/README.md

 # VEP MMSplice plugin user tutorial

  This is a plugin for the Ensembl Variant Effect Predictor (VEP) that runs MMSplice (modular modeling of splicing) which performs a set of prediction on splicing.
 The plugin requires MMSplice python package as an external dependency since it wraps mmsplice package as vep plugin.
-Thus, MMSplice package should be installed (check installation).
-Then, it automatically runs python server in background and analysis variant with python server.
+Thus, MMSplice package should be installed (check [MMSplice installation](../README.md)).

-For main MMSpilice documentation, check [main README.md](../README.md).
+For main MMSplice documentation, check [main README.md](../README.md).

 ## Installation